School District of Palm Beach County

 Under the leadership of Dr. Donald Fennoy II, SDPBC schools continue to see academic gains.
 Data released during the 2018–2019 school year showed that SDPBC schools continued to increase and the graduation rate is at an all-time high of 91.7%.
 The 5-year graduation rate for low-income and minority students has increased significantly, namely Black students (14.5%), Hispanic students (8.6%), English Language Learners (17.8%), and Students with Disabilities (18.5%).
 The SDPBC has the second highest graduation rate of any large urban school district in the State of Florida: 86.9% in 2018–19.

-Today, SDPBC’s foundational vision around equity is the lens through which each instructional decision is made in Palm Beach County.
+Today, SDPBC’s foundational vision around access and opportunity is the lens through which each instructional decision is made in Palm Beach County.
 While the district is proud of their progress towards providing more opportunities for students to succeed, they realize there is more work to be done.
 SDPBC plans to continue learning and refining their approach to providing equitable access to high-quality instructional materials and remain open to feedback about their missed opportunities and blindspots.

 “It was absolutely critical to us that we addressed — both immediately and with an eye to the long-term—the number of our students who lacked devices, and most critically, those without reliable access to affordable internet,” said Superintendent Dr. Donald Fennoy.
 “We have worked so hard as a district to create pathways of access to content that is critical for our students’ success.
 We could not let this pandemic stop our way of work.”